NEVADA CITY TEAM

 She graduated from University of California, Davis with a degree in Sustainable Environmental Design.
 She is passionate about using creative housing and transportation planning/design to tackle some of the most pressing issues in society today, such as urban sprawl and loss of open space, over-dependence on automobiles, social fragmentation, and climate change.
 She believes in the power of forging positive social relationships to heal the planet and our communities!

-Bethany is based in the Grass Valley/Nevada City area and enjoys the natural beauty of the local forests, rivers, mountains.
+Bethany is based in Nevada City and enjoys the natural beauty of the local forests, rivers, mountains.
 In her free time she will often hit the trails, ride her bike, play music of various styles, bask in the sun, etc.

 COHOUSING SOLUTIONS COLLABORATORS